 Cold Weather Tips to Save Energy

 When the cold weather hits, you can stay comfortable with these energy saving solutions that will help lower your bill.
-After all, since heating and cooling account for almost half of your overall energy bill, it makes sense to check out these energy saving tips.
+After all, since heating and cooling account for more than half of your overall energy bill, it makes sense to check out these energy saving tips.
 Many don’t cost a thing and can make a real difference, while others will pay off in the long run.

 - Upgrade your old system to a new, efficient model.
 A new system can save you $150 or more per year in energy costs.
 DP&L even offers great rebates on new systems – without any paperwork.

 - Help reduce heating costs.
 Set your thermostat back at least 8 degrees each day – when you are at work and/or sleeping.
 Here's a graphic to help guide your thermostat settings in the winter.
 Remember, the more you turn it down, the more you'll save!

 - Install a programmable or Wi-Fi enabled thermostat.
 Proper use can save you about $180 per year in energy costs.
 We even offer area homeowners rebates on programmable and Wi-Fi enabled thermostats, when you pair it with the installation of a new HVAC system.

 - If you don’t have a programmable or Wi-Fi enabled thermostat, set your thermostat to 70° or lower when home and lower when you are asleep or away.

 - Don't set the thermostat higher than you actually want it, even if you're trying to heat your home quickly.
 It won't heat your home any faster, and it runs your system longer than necessary.

 - Change or clean your furnace air filter once a month.
 Dust and dirt make your unit work harder.

 - Have your system inspected regularly.
 An annual tune-up helps your system run more efficiently.
 Plus, loose or inefficient duct work can mean much of what you spend to heat your home is actually heating the outdoors.

 - Don't let furniture and draperies block heating airflow.